fredhutchio/r_intro/week1.md

     ## [1] 55

-Thus, the value `weight_kg` represents is printed to the screen.
+Thus, the value `weight_kg` represents is printed to the Console.

 We can also perform operations on an object: